RUlfman/RUlfman/README.md

 ### Why, hello there! 👋

-I'm **Ruben Ulfman**, a front-end focused Software developer from the Netherlands, currently expanding my skillset studying Software Engineering at Fontys University in Eindhoven, while working as in-house LIMS developer and administrator for a commercial laboratory.
+I'm **Ruben Ulfman**, a front-end focused full-stack Software developer from the Netherlands, currently expanding my skillset studying Software Engineering at Fontys University in Eindhoven, while working as in-house LIMS developer and administrator for a commercial laboratory.

 ***